jmielkeway/ccos4rbpi_volume0/chapter10/write.md

 }
 ```

-A back-pointer to the calling `struct tty` object is saved in `rpi4_miniuart.tty`, and a pointer to that object is offered as the driver data in response.
-The close operation nullifies the refernces:
+A back-pointer to the calling `struct tty` object is saved in `rpi4_miniuart.tty`, and a pointer to the `rpi4_miniuart` object is offered as the driver data in response.
+The close operation nullifies the references:

 ```C
 static int rpi4_miniuart_close(struct tty *tty, struct file *file)